CommandPost/CommandPost-Website/index.md

 CommandPost supports **macOS Catalina, Big Sur & Monterey**.

-It has **native** support for both Intel and Apple Silicon Mac's.
+It has **native** support for both Intel and Apple Silicon Macs.

-We use Apple's built-in Accessibility API, which requires both **Accessibility** and **Screen Recording** permissions, so that we can determine window and button positions.
+We use Apple’s built-in Accessibility API, which requires both **Accessibility** and **Screen Recording** permissions, so that we can determine window and button positions.

 If you're using **Mojave**, you can still access older versions [here](https://github.com/CommandPost/CommandPost/releases/tag/1.2.16).